-Our capital expenditures for the second quarter and first half of 2018 were \$25.1 million and \$42.3 million, respectively (second quarter and first half of 2017 - \$24.1 million and \$49.6 million, respectively), primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs.
-As a result of the demand volatility experienced with certain CCS segment customers during the past two quarters, we have shifted some of our planned expenditures into the third quarter of 2018.
-Our capital expenditures for the second quarter and first half of 2018 included approximately \$8 million and \$10 million, respectively, in building improvements at our new Toronto manufacturing site.
+Our capital expenditures for the third quarter and first nine months of 2018 were \$21.1 million and \$63.4 million, respectively (third quarter and first nine months of 2017 - \$32.2 million and \$81.8 million, respectively), primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs (with approximately two-thirds of the equipment additions to support our ATS segment).
+As a result of the demand volatility experienced with certain CCS segment customers during the past three quarters, we have shifted some of our planned expenditures into future periods.
+Our capital expenditures for the third quarter and first nine months of 2018 included approximately \$2 million and \$12 million, respectively, in building improvements at our new Toronto manufacturing site.
 We funded our capital expenditures from cash on hand.

 In 2015, we entered into a supply agreement with a solar supplier (which was terminated in the fourth quarter of 2016) that included a commitment by us to provide cash advances to help secure our solar cell supply.
 All such cash advances were repaid in full by the second quarter of 2017.
-We received cash advance repayments of \$5.7 million and \$12.5 million from this solar supplier in the second quarter and first half of 2017, respectively.
-See "Overview - Recent developments" above for a discussion of accounts receivable that currently remain outstanding from this former solar supplier.
+We received cash advance repayments of \$12.5 million from this solar supplier in the first half of 2017.